Skip to main content

 4. Select a role or choose Custom to toggle individual permissions

-5. Click Create — copy the key immediately, as it is only shown once
+5. Click Create, then copy the key immediately, as it’s only shown once

 Editing key permissions